kushagra-xo/kushagra-xo/README.md

 ### 🔧 Skills & Technologies

-I truly believe that the essence of computers is much beyond a certain language or framework.
-It is really the ability to solve, and the ability to translate it into a procedure it what that matters.
-No framework or language is good enough if you can't seem to find a solution.
+I believe that the true essence of computers goes beyond any specific language or framework.
+It's about problem-solving and translating solutions into effective procedures.
+No framework or language is valuable if you can’t find a solution.

 <br>